-- Beginnings: As we discussed in my post on beginnings, beginnings are usually best when they start in the middle of action.
+As I mentioned in my post on how to start a novel, beginnings are usually best when they start in the middle of action.
 Each of your chapters (and especially your novel’s actual beginning) should start in a way that puts us in a scene or situation so that the reader hits the ground running.
 A lot of people begin with description, character sketches, backstory and other “throat clearing” (as it’s usually called in the industry).
 There’s not a lot of tension in straight telling.
 Make sure your beginnings have impact and action, then layer in necessary information as the chapter and story continues.

-So here’s tension.
-As you can see, it is a perfect mix of how character and plot come together and interact.
+When you’re creating a plot, you have to make sure you’re mixing in character — that’s the alchemy that creates tension.
 When you’re revising, you have to keep all of these three things in mind because they are very closely tied together.
 On Monday, I will tackle a book’s ending.
 That will then wrap up our main building blocks of the story — plot, character, tension, from beginning to end — and then I’ll start in on other writing mechanics like dialogue, description, showing vs. telling, all that good stuff.
 If you have any revision questions for me in the meantime, don’t be afraid to ask!